varmavinayak2006-bit/calculator/README.md

 # calculator
-a basic ready to use calculator that perform basic operation
+<b>a basic ready to use calculator that perform basic operation</b>
 <br>
 Author - Vinayak (vvs)